 Safety Tips for the Road to Hana Itinerary

-- Avoid going on private property, especially those with signs warning about trespassing.
+• Avoid going on private property, especially that with signs warning about trespassing.

 Final Thoughts on the Road to Hana Itinerary